Computational Complexity of Biased Diffusion Limited Aggregation

 \subsection{Two and three directions}

 In this section we show that the {2-\DPred} problem is \PC.
 This result directly implies that the $3$-\DPred \ problem is also \PC.

 \begin{theorem} \textsc{2-\DPred} is \PC. \end{theorem}

 \begin{proof} We assume without loss of generality that the two directions in which the particles move are Down and Right.
-The proof consists on using these directions of motion to simulate the evaluation of an instance of the NOR Circuit Value Problem, that is, we must simulate NOR gates and single input OR gates.
-For this purpose, we adapt the gadgets used in \cite{machta1996computational} for the 4-directional case to work on our restricted version.
+Our proof is an adaptation of the gadgets given by Machta and Greenlaw in \cite{machta1996computational} for the 4-directional case.
+The proof consists on using these directions of motion to simulate the evaluation of an instance of the \textsc{Planar-NOR-Circuit-Value Problem}.

+In the construction of \cite{machta1996computational}, the different parts of the circuits are simulated by a series of gadgets, representing the different parts of the input Boolean circuit.
+The gadgets are constructed as a series of particle walks, and the truth values are represented by prescribed locations occupied (or not) by a particle.
+When a gadget simulates the truth value {\False}, some locations remain unoccupied, meaning that some particles visit these locations but do not get stuck in them.
+This is realized specifying that, for some particles, the walk consideres a trajectory in two phases.
+First, the particle follows a given trajectory in order to reach a prescribed destination.
+Then, if the particle is not sticked, the walk continues in the same trajectory backwards.

+In this context, the difference between our constructions and that of \cite{machta1996computational} is that, in our limited version, the particles are not allowed to return through the same trajectory (in the case that they are not sticked in their destination).
+Therefore, our main challenge consists in designing a way to discard these particles.

+What we must first tackle is the way in which the information is transmitted through the different gadgets.
+For this purpose, we create wires that transmit the respective truth values.
+A coordinate occupied by a particle will represent \True, and an empty one will represent \False.
+Through this representation, a wire carries the value {\True} if a stack of particles grows along it, while wires that carry the value {\False} remain unoccupied.